Fittonia are a truly classic terrarium plant.

 But, there are a lot of good options here from standard tropical ABG mixes, to heavier sphagnum moss blends.
 Just make sure it drains well too, Fittonia will rot if left in soggy substrate.

 You can read everything there is to know about substrate mixes here.

 If in doubt, the ABG mix is a solid option for terrariums – see on Etsy.

 In this particular build, I’ve chosen to go without a false bottom.

-Though they can often be useful to help with drainage (duh), in this case I find that Fittonia are so easy to recognise when they need watering, you’re unlikely to ever overwater them.
+Though they can often be useful to help with drainage (duh), in this case, I find that Fittonia are so easy to recognize when they need watering, that you’re unlikely to ever overwater them.

 It’s a good fail-safe to prevent root rot if there’s too much water in the system.